Warnstrom/PoopCommandOutageBlogpost/README.md

 # From Errors to Elegance: Handling Redis Rate Limiting and Database Connections in PHP

 Working on high-availability PHP applications always presents one truth: every dependency you introduce can fail.
-This is a story of how I integrated Redis-based rate limiting into a PHP application, encountered some real-world issues, and ultimately made the system more resilient and fault-tolerant.

 ---